-Al-Anon Family Groups are for the families & friends of alcoholics who share their experience, strength, & hope in order to solve their common problems.
+A support forum where the families and friends of alcoholics can share their experience, strength and hope in order to solve their common problems.

 National Alliance on Mental Illness (NAMI)

-The National Center on Elder Abuse (NCEA) serves as a national resource center dedicated to the prevention of elder mistreatment.
-First established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, the NCEA was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.
+A national resource center dedicated to the prevention of elder mistreatment.
+Established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, it was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.